yuichi110/drawlib_docs/docs/docs/v0_1/_sources/index.rst.txt

     :align: center

     Doc image/text build flow.

+There are no big difference from markdown document management even if drawlib is added.
+If you create your doc from markdown or related one, you can adopt drawlib easily.

+By the way, this image itself is created by drawlib.
+It might be good real world example of drawlib's illustration.
+We build hundreads of these kind of images from image codes with same style for writing books.

 Refer to the Quickstart guide for a comprehensive understanding of drawlib's underlying concepts.
 All images within this documentation are generated using drawlib.